-Gather together your fabric that your wish to stitch on, as well as the following;
+Gather together your fabric or garment that your wish to stitch on, as well as the following;

 5. Turn the jacket inside out

 Whip (stitch) it!

 6. Start by running a whip stitch around the edge of the hole, make sure you catch the patch (stripe fabric) as you go.
 This secures the raw edge of the garment, as well as being the first step in attaching the patch.